Syed00000/olx-clone-/README.md

 The application is now fully functional and ready to use.
 Simply run `npm run dev` and visit `http://localhost:5000` to see the complete OLX clone in action!

+## ☁️ Deployment

+### Vercel Deployment (Recommended)

+This application can be deployed to Vercel with separate projects for frontend and backend:

+1. **Deploy the Backend**:
+   - Create a new project in Vercel
+   - Point it to your repository
+   - Set the environment variables (see [VERCEL_DEPLOYMENT.md](file:///C:/Users/Syed%20Imran%20Hassan/Downloads/OLXClone/OLXClone/VERCEL_DEPLOYMENT.md) for details)
+   - Configure the project to use the root directory

+2. **Deploy the Frontend**:
+   - Create another project in Vercel
+   - Point it to your repository
+   - Set the root directory to `frontend`
+   - Update the `VITE_API_URL` environment variable to your deployed backend URL

+For detailed instructions, see [VERCEL_DEPLOYMENT.md](file:///C:/Users/Syed%20Imran%20Hassan/Downloads/OLXClone/OLXClone/VERCEL_DEPLOYMENT.md) and [DEPLOYMENT.md](file:///C:/Users/Syed%20Imran%20Hassan/Downloads/OLXClone/OLXClone/DEPLOYMENT.md).

+### Environment Variables

+Make sure to set all required environment variables in your deployment platform:
+- `MONGODB_URI`: Your MongoDB connection string
+- `JWT_SECRET`: A secure secret for JWT token generation
+- `SESSION_SECRET`: A secure secret for session management
+- `FRONTEND_URL`: Your frontend URL for CORS configuration

 ## 🔮 Future Enhancements

 - Real-time chat system